 What ultimate reality is, is a specific answer to the worldview question of what is there?
 If someone has a pagan worldview the answer is nature itself.
 The gods are a part of the natural order and are made from some primordial cosmic stuff.
 These gods and spirits are the ultimate forces controlling the natural world yet they are part of the system and so can be influenced by lesser members of the cosmic order like human beings.
 For instance they depend on human worshippers for housing in the form of temples built by devotees.
 In turn devotees are kept in the good graces of the deity and he or she favours them.
 This in stark contrast to the worldview of Jewish monotheism.
-Though their god’s presence can be found in the natural word he is total independent of it being the sole creator of all things.
-As such nothing he needs nothing from his creation and he cannot be influenced by people.
+Though their god’s presence can be found in the natural word, he is totally independent of it being the sole creator of all things.
+As such he needs nothing from his creation and he cannot be influenced by people.
 These differences are brilliantly highlighted in the story of Micaiah and Ahab in 1 Kings 22.

 As an ancient Near Eastern king, Ahab had court prophets he employed.
-Since the king was their client they were to divine favour for him from the gods in support of his endeavours.
+Since the king was their client, they were to divine favour for him from the gods in support of his endeavours.
 So when Jehoshaphat king of Judah and asked Ahab the King of Israel to ally with him in the war against the Syrians, he sought there services.
 According to the story when he consulted these seers, they had visionary experiences which all indicated he would be triumphant in battle.
 However, there was one prophet who never prophesied in Ahab’s favour.
 This is very significant.
 Not only was a prophet who could not be hired unusual but one that would openly defy a monarch was very strange.
 Unlike in a modern democracy he was not protected by the laws of the land from the king’s distinct displeasure towards him.
 When called upon to prophesy Micaiah sarcastically agrees with the other diviners.
 When he is finally compelled to tell the truth he not only predicts military defeat but Ahab’s demise.
 This is precisely what happens.

 According to the story all these prophets had genuine visionary experiences.
 They all received revelation from a usually hidden dimension of reality populated by various spirits.
 They perceived something greater than their normal perception of reality.
 The difference in worldview is that with Micaiah there was one deity who presided over all other spirits with absolute authority.
 He was not simply the highest ranked spirit entity but he was completely distinct from them, having control over all the spiritual forces that influence the world.
-Gods had specifics domains of authority over the natural world.
-This god Micaiah served controlled everything.
+Gods had specific domains of authority over the natural world.
+The god Micaiah served controlled everything.
 As such this most high god was the only one worthy of worship.